datastax/kafka-sink/changelog/README.md

 - [new feature] KAF-60 Make BoundStatements limit for the batches configurable
 - [bug] KAF-64: BoundStatementProcessor should not block indefinitely
 - [bug] KAF-70: recordCount is not accurate
+- [bug] KAF-76: Connector should fail fast if contactPoints are not valid

 ### 1.0.0-alpha3
 - [bug] KAF-39: Partitions don't rebalance in distributed mode across multiple workers